-To recruit customers for customer discovery interviews may be one of the most difficult and time consuming things to do when starting with a business idea validation process to achieve product-market fit (read more here).
+Recruiting customers for customer discovery interviews may be one of the most difficult and time consuming things to do when starting with a business idea validation process to achieve product-market fit.

 In fact there are a number of reasons why getting out on the street to stop people passing by is not really a good idea:

 - Stopping people on the street is incredibly awkward.
-We tried a few times, not really nice.
+We tried a few times, it’s not nice.

 - It’s very unlikely that we will find anyone willing to spend more than a couple of minutes talking with us.
 People on the streets are always in a rush, and we need engaged customers to get meaningful information.